 Great Playground in Linkwood Park

+Sherwood Gardens is a privately owned community park, originally called Stratford Green.
 Sherwood Gardens, famous for its annual tulip display, was created in the 1920’s by John W. Sherwood whose home bordered the Park.
 Mr. Sherwood indulged his passion for tulips by importing tens of thousands each year for planting tulip beds on his property surrounding the Park.